The Pollinator Garden

 - from the ELCA Caring for Creation: Vision, Hope, and Justice

-Saturday, May 4th, from 9-11.
-Bring work gloves, any gardening tools that might be helpful like hand clippers, weeders. and trowels.
+Several times a year, we gather at the church to help with maintenance and upkeep.
+Check back for the date of the Fall clean up.
+Remember to bring work gloves, any gardening tools that might be helpful like hand clippers, weeders. and trowels.
 Don’t forget water to stay hydrated!
-Please RSVP to Amanda Schulz at if you plan to attend.
+Please RSVP to Amanda Schulz at with any questions.

 In 2024, the KOG Pollinator garden was the subject of congregation member Sarah Hornung’s Girl Scout Gold Award project.
 The Gold Award is the highest level award offered by the Girl Scouts of America (similar to BSA’s Eagle Scout).
 As the object of her award, Sarah worked with volunteers and church advisors to provide a water source for the pollinators that visit the garden in spring through fall.
 By providing a water source for the visiting pollinators, the garden is eligible to be certified as a National Wildlife Habitat.
 Sarah also worked to label the plants in the garden with stones painted by KOG Sunday School youth and in preparing an informational pamphlet about the garden to be available to visitors and members of the congregation.